Beaches sit empty and fragile habitats hang in the balance as crews race to clean up a Southern California oil spill – KION546

 On Monday, Gov. Gavin Newsom proclaimed a state of emergency due to the spill.
 “The state is moving to cut red tape and mobilize all available resources to protect public health and the environment,” he said in a statement.

-The breach, widely reported Saturday, occurred about five miles off Huntington Beach in Orange County, spilling the equivalent of an estimated 3,000 barrels — or 126,000 gallons — of post-production crude, local officials said.
+The breach, widely reported Saturday, occurred about five miles off Huntington Beach in Orange County, spilling as much as 144,000 gallons of crude, according to an updated estimate from the city of Huntington Beach.

 And while the cause is being investigated, there are also questions about the timeline of notifications.